ignatandrei/patterns/src/patternsSiteBook/book/Introduction.md

-# This is the introduction for book

-I was starting to write this book, book, because ...

-I am happy that you buy it - see you next time!
+# Patterns Book - examples from .NET Core source code

+This book is a collection of patterns from the .NET Core source code.
+The patterns are presented in a way that makes them easy to understand and use in your own projects.
+Each pattern is accompanied by a detailed explanation and example code that demonstrates how it can be implemented in practice.

 ![Author](./Introduction_Assets/author.png "Author")